Getting the BCRA gene test scared me—but so did not knowing

-The thought of getting cancer was something that constantly took up space in my mind, leaving me on edge.
-It wasn’t a daily software that I ran, but it would creep up on me suddenly when thinking about my mom or when seeing a movie where a character had cancer.
+The thought of getting cancer constantly took up space in my mind, leaving me on edge.
+It wasn’t a daily software that I ran, but it would creep up on me suddenly when I thought about my mom or saw a movie where a character had cancer.

 In my early twenties, I considered getting genetic testing done.

 Upon visiting the gynecologist, I would sometimes ask for medical advice on genetic testing—but I always got the same sort of response: